Role Based Access Control

 To modify, click the Edit Role button, make the changes, and save using the blue Save button at the bottom.

-This role is also customizable and is suitable for users who only need visibility into data sources.
+This role is also customisable and is suitable for users who only need visibility into data sources.

 They can be given: